PauseAI/pauseai-website/src/posts/openai-protest.md

 ---
-title: May 3rd, PauseAI protest @ OpenAI
+title: PauseAI protest @ OpenAI - May 20th, 2023
 ---

 - May 20th, 2023, 1PM